 - Using a balloon whisk, whisk on high for 1 minute

-- Slowly add 200g caster sugar until a stiff meringue forms
+- Slowly add 200g fructose until a stiff meringue forms

-- Sieve together the flour, cocoa powder and remaining caster sugar
+- Sieve together the flour, cocoa powder and remaining fructose

 - Gently fold the flour mixture into the meringue